Unoccupied properties

 Long-term empty and second homes premium

-Dwellings being actively marketed for let (12 months limit)
+Dwellings being actively marketed for let (12 months limit) at a fair market value.

 Class I